junh1024/Reaper-Surround/README.md

 - Measuring less channels: For typical audio, what's happening in L is also happening in R, so measuring only 1 ch will get similar results.
 Mainly applies to "FFT Multi Tool (L).txt" -10%
 - Linear-phase/unity design: Half the channels are processed, and the other half are obtained via subtraction of the result.
 This means the output MUST add up to the original.
 This saves some FFT & iFFT operations.
 Commercial vendors put whatever they want in any channel, and sometimes downmix- incompatible sounds, and it doesn't have to add up to the original. -20%
 - Reduced bandwidth processing: up to 16-18k is processed by default.
 What's not processed may be moved to the secondary outputs in accordance with unity (above).
 You can ofc increase this to full. -15%
-- Reduced overlap: New flexible architecture by [Tale](https://www.taletn.com/reaper/mono_synth/) in June. the default overlap (with a bell-shaped window) for nice-sounding FFT is 50%, but 40% (or less) with a trapezium window sounds just as good in many cases. -10%
 - using memcpy & memset: -5%
 - CPU gating during silence: functions are disabled as much as reasonable & not give artefacts during silence (only selected FX atm) -20% (depends on project)